 Because of the shape of the nail, persistent issues of the ingrown nail is to be expected over the years, and it is often not enough to simply treat with antibiotics, soaking, and even partially removing the side of the nail.
 Permanent removal of the side of the nail by chemically destroying the nail root cells is the best way to get permanent relief.
 The results are excellent, the procedure is quick and easy to perform in the office, and it is rare for complications to develop.

-Symptoms typically include pain with sports (running and jumping), while daily activity such as walking are usually not painful in most cases.
-The pain can be felt anywhere in the heel, but is typically worse on the bottom back of the heel pad.
-Inflammation and warmth at this site is rare, and may indicate an uncommon but more problematic growth plate injury or even rare tumor.
+Symptoms typically include pain with sports (running and jumping), while daily activity such as walking is usually not painful in most cases.
+The pain can be felt anywhere in the heel but is typically worse on the bottom back of the heel pad.
+Inflammation and warmth at this site are rare and may indicate an uncommon but more problematic growth plate injury or even rare tumor.

 Treatment usually involves only support, as this condition may come and go until the growth plate fuses, after which the condition resolves.
 Rest from athletics is important.
 Support measures often require stretching exercises, possible stretching help with a night splint, anti-inflammatory medications like ibuprofen, icing, and structural support with arch inserts to reduce heel rotation.